Speech-Summarizer-Application-IF-SB/Sonal-Verma/milestone_3/README.md

    - Click the same button (now labeled "⏹️ Stop Recording") to stop recording and trigger the (demo) processing steps.
 3. Alternatively select `📁 Upload Audio File` and upload a `.wav`, `.mp3`, or `.m4a` file, then click `🚀 Process Audio`.
 4. View results in the Output tabs.
 Use the `⬇️ Download` button to download text files.
 Click the `📋 Copy` button to copy text to the clipboard — a browser alert will confirm success.

+## Credits & acknowledgements

+- Author / repository: Speech Summarizer Application — Sonal Verma (Speech-Summarizer-Application-IF-SB / Sonal-Verma)
+- UI & live capture: Streamlit and the `streamlit-webrtc` community package.
+- Processing and model ideas: Hugging Face `transformers`, `pyannote.audio`, and Whisper / community implementations such as `faster-whisper` inspired parts of the project.
+- Thank you to the open-source maintainers whose libraries make quick prototyping like this possible.

+If you want, I can now either (a) replace the placeholder processing with a small working ASR pipeline (CPU-friendly) or (b) add a short credits/attribution file under `docs/` — tell me which you prefer.